Difference between AT&T and Comcast: deal hubris

-NEW YORK (Reuters Breakingviews) - AT&T and Comcast have something in common.
+AT&T (T.N) and Comcast (CMCSA.O) have something in common.
 Both U.S. firms used big acquisitions to somersault from piping data to people’s homes and cellphones into making and distributing film and TV.
-Now AT&T is U-turning, ditching Time Warner in a merger with Discovery announced on Monday.
+Now AT&T is U-turning, ditching Time Warner in a merger with Discovery (DISCA.O) announced on Monday.
 Comcast is humming along just fine with NBC Universal.
 That’s because there are also big differences between the two.

 By comparison, AT&T’s purchase of Time Warner in 2018 managed to be both audacious and too slow to bed down.
 Then-boss Randall Stephenson took AT&T well outside its telecommunications comfort zone.
 True, the company broke down organizational walls between divisions like HBO, Turner Networks and Warner Bros.
 But it was only last year that AT&T appointed Jason Kilar, an experienced streaming executive, to lead WarnerMedia and shepherd the launch of HBO Max.
 AT&T’s streaming and cable network have over 60 million subscribers after its first year.
 Disney’s direct-to-consumer products have nearly 160 million, by comparison.